Skip to main content

 Understanding what a NNN lease is requires contrasting it with the gross lease structure.

 In a gross lease, the landlord bears operating costs.
-The tenant pays one number and that's it — no matter what happens to tax rates, insurance premiums, or maintenance expenses during the lease term, the tenant's rent stays fixed.
+The tenant pays one number, and no matter what happens to tax rates, insurance premiums, or maintenance expenses during the lease term, the tenant's rent stays fixed.
 The landlord builds an expense cushion into the quoted rent to cover cost increases.

 In an NNN lease, the tenant bears operating costs.
 Base rent is lower, but actual expenses layer on top.
 The tenant's total occupancy cost floats with real expense changes.